 This is a day of remembrance.

-There are few veterans of Pearl Harbor still with us.
-Not many are left who saw the Japanese planes diving out of the sky, felt the concussions as great battleships shuddered, burned, and sank.
+There are not many veterans of Pearl Harbor still with us.
+Not many left who saw the Japanese planes diving out of the sky, felt the concussions as great battleships shuddered, burned, and sank.
 Not many left who can stand on the observation deck of the USS Arizona Memorial, gaze at that sunken iron tomb and say, “I knew a guy who went down with that ship.”

 On December 7th, we remember what was lost at Pearl Harbor: the lives, the ships, the planes – our national innocence.

 But on this day, we should also remember the miracle of Pearl Harbor: the incredible effort that raised so many of those ships from the bottom of the harbor, patched them up – and sent them back into the fight.
 Only three of the ships that were bombed in Pearl Harbor on that day of infamy were forever lost to the fleet.

 And of the 30 ships in the Japanese fleet that attacked Pearl Harbor, only one survived the war without being sunk.

 The dynamism, optimism and resolve displayed by those military crewmen and civilians who, within months, raised and repaired the devastated wreckage of Pearl Harbor are qualities that Americans must call on once again to overcome our national challenges.
 Would that our leaders would spend less time sowing the fear of future attacks – and more time appealing to the better angels of our national identity.

 “Can do” was the unofficial motto of the Seabees, the legendary Navy outfit that led the reconstruction effort at Pearl Harbor.